dmyersturnbull/dmyersturnbull.github.io/contents/style/apis.md

     **❌ Not ok** `05:22` (is this min:sec or hour:min?)

 **For intervals**, both `{"start": ..., "end": ...}` and ISO 8601 `T1--T2` syntax are acceptable.
-Do not separate times with `/` or use a time/duration pair.
+Do not separate times with `/` or use a start-time/duration pair.

+!!! warning

+    Be careful when calculating durations.
+    Things like NTP synchronization events can cause $T^C_1 - T^C_2$ for a clock $C$ to not correspond to an elapsed time (or true duration).

 ## HTTP APIs